Skip to main content

 NSF-REU at UW-Eau Claire

-Learn more about our 2025 Summer REU Site under the NSF Grant, which will allow UWEC to host 10 undergraduate students for a 10-week summer research program.
+Learn more about our 2026 Summer REU Site that allows UW-Eau Claire to host 10 undergraduate students for a nine-week summer research program.

 Learn More